Blog

 There are several out there, including our Total Landlord newsletter and LandlordZONE articles.
 The LandlordZONE Forum is also a good source of information where you can ask questions.
 These can give you an idea of what’s coming up that will affect landlords, as well as cover recent court updates that might influence the latest interpretation of the law, and provide expert guidance on how to carry out your job as a professional landlord.

-It is also important to keep up to date with the latest laws - read our guide to legislation for landlords for comprehensive guidance.
+It is vital that you keep up to date with the latest laws - read our guide to legislation for landlords for comprehensive guidance.

 2. Join a landlord association or local authority landlord group